18F/unit-testing-node/pages/components/slack-client.md

 };
 ```

+At the moment the class is a very thin wrapper over the Slack interface that
+we used in the [`Rule` class]({{ site.baseurl }}/components/rule/).
+As the
-As the parameter name would suggest, `robotSlackClient` would be the real
+parameter name would suggest, `robotSlackClient` would be the real client
-client object that we receive from the live Hubot instance.
+object that we receive from the live Hubot instance.
 We're wrapping
 `getChannelByID()`, which is the method required to implement
 `Rule.channelMatches()`.
 What's more, we're encapsulating the fact that all
 that is required from the `Channel` object returned by the method is its